FusionAuth/fusionauth-site/site/_posts/2023-03-09-react-example-application.md

 {% include _image.liquid src="/assets/img/blogs/react-example-application/fusiondesk-login.png" alt="Login / Register Prompt if the user is not authenticated" class="img-fluid" figure=false %}

 The login page allows the user to login or register using the FusionAuth login / register flow.
 The login page is implemented in the `LoginPage.tsx` file and displays the `login` and `register` buttons.
-We are not using the pre-built button components from the React SDK.
+To use the button styling provided by DaisyUI, we are not using the pre-built buttons from the React SDK.
 Instead, we are using the `useFusionAuth` hook to get the `login` and `register` methods from the `FusionAuthContext`.
-This allows us to customize the login / register button.

 ```tsx
   const {isAuthenticated, isLoading, login, register} = useFusionAuth();